-The DuPont Endurance Challenge is a multi-day event with a 24, 48, and 72 hour option, as well as a 2 and 4 person relay to challenge the athlete and see how far they're willing to go.
-During the event you will have opportunity to run, or walk, eat and sleep through some of DuPont's beautiful parks.
+The Crazy Owl Endurance Races is a multi-day event with 24, 48, and 72 hour events.
+During the event, you will have the opportunity to run, or walk, eat and sleep through some of DuPont's beautiful trails.

 On course support

 During the race there will be an aid station that will be open 24 hours a day at Sellers Park.
-The aid station will be stocked with food at all times during the event there will be four meals starting at 9 - 10 am for breakfast, 1 - 2 pm for lunch, 7 - 8 pm for dinner, and an early morning meal which will start at 1 - 2 am.
-There will also be a warming tent.
+The aid station will be stocked with Cookies, pickles, M&Ms, gummy bears, soda, water, electrolyte drink, potato chips, and etc. There will also be a warming tent.

 Location of the event

 The start area of the DuPont Endurance Challenge will be at 600 Barksdale Ave, Sellers Park, Dupont, Washington.
 The race will be run on a trail that is 2.25 miles per loop.
 The trail is mostly dirt (85%) with a few sections of asphalt (15%).
 The elevation gain per lap is approximately 65 feet, and the course is gently rolling.
 The race is located in the city of Dupont and I've designed the race such that you would never know you're in the middle of the city.